 This setting is the maximum number of open positions (investments) your Hopper can have open at a time.
 This can never exceed the maximum that your subscription allows.

 Max percentage open positions per coin

-Determines the maximum number of open positions allowed per coin type.
-This is great if you don't want to get stuck with only one currency and enable you to diversify.
+This setting determines the maximum number of open positions allowed per coin type.
+This is great if you don't want to get stuck with only one currency, and it helps you to diversify.

 The total number of open positions will not exceed this calculated value, which is a percentage of the 'max open positions' field.

 If you allow max 100 open positions and 4% open positions per coin, your Hopper will allow four open positions per coin type of 100 total open positions.